Frankie-Figz/LIRI/README.md

 </ul>

 # Functionality
+Documentation of the functionality can be found here :
+<a href="https://drive.google.com/open?id=1IcBQv2dbP0MCgmllVlVkqowVFKBxmyzY "> PDF</a>

 ## Spotify-this
   The spotify-this function takes in a string from the user and outputs songs (and their attributes) that contain that string in it's song title. <br>
   The search returns <strong> ALL </strong> artists that have the searched for string appearing in it's title.
 The attributes displayed of the search are :

  <ul>
   <li> Name of Artist </li>
   <li> Name of Track </li>